Atze00/muzero-cartpole/README.md

 ## What scores can I expect to get with caterpole?

-Probably getting a score of 200+ is very feasable without tweaking parameters. <br>
+Getting a score of 200-250+ is very feasable without tweaking parameters. <br>
 The problem with cartpole is that the training replay gets less and less crowded with failed games, using prioritized experience replay can be a solution to this problem.<br>